wekeo/eo-data-vis-good-practice-guide/docs/source/08_examples/08_2_oceans_and_sea_ice.rst

    :width: 100%
    :alt: Eddy dynamics in the Balearic Sea

-   Eddy dynamics in the Balearic Sea (Credit: JGR Oceans;Wiley)
+   Eddy dynamics in the Balearic Sea (Credit: JGR Oceans;Wiley).
+Combining EO data sources can be useful when explaining phenomena.

 //